-Owlstone Medical make machines that will help doctors diagnose their patients based on chemicals in their breath
+My Work: Owlstone Medical make machines that will help doctors diagnose their patients based on chemicals in their breath

 Sometimes when people are ill, their breath contains certain chemicals.
 Owlstone Medical make special detectors that can be used to measure these chemicals in a person’s breath.

 Our aim is to help doctors find out when people are ill sooner, so that they can make people better quicker.